greenelab/deep-review/sections/02_intro.md

 suggested that the field of genomics alone would equal or surpass other fields in data generation and analysis within the next decade [@doi:10.1371/journal.pbio.1002195].
 These data present new opportunities, but also new challenges.
-We foresee a great need for algorithms that can automatically extract meaningful patterns while providing sufficient context to act, all within data constrained and privacy critical environments.
+We expect a great need for algorithms that can automatically extract meaningful patterns while providing sufficient context to act, all within data constrained and privacy critical environments.

 Concurrent with this explosive growth in biomedical data, a new class of machine learning algorithm was initially popularized in the domain of image analysis.